ned14/outcome/doc/src/content/alternatives/leaf.md

 - Thread local storage can be problematic or even a showstopper in many niche architectures such as HPC, GPUs, DSPs and microcontrollers.
 Global synchronised state can introduce an unacceptable performance impact on those architectures.

 - Current compilers at the time of writing do not react well to use of thread local storage, it would seem that elision of code generation is inhibited if thread local state gets touched due to pessimistic assumptions about escape analysis.
 Given that this impacts all of C and C++ due to the same problem with `errno`, it is hoped that future compilers will improve this.
-Until then, any code which touches thread local storage or magic statics[^2] will not optimise as well as code which does neither.
+Until then, any code which touches thread local storage or magic statics[^3] will not optimise as well as code which does neither.

 [^1]: In Outcome, it is strongly recommended that one chooses a single universal error type for all public APIs such as `std::error_code` or `error` from Experimental.Outcome, so if the programmer is disciplined then the function signature does not expose internal error types.
 Such single universal error types type erase the original error object, but still allow the original error object to be inspected.
-This avoids 'exception specifications' which are well known to not scale well.
+This avoids 'exception specifications' which are widely known to not scale well.

+[^2]: A global synchronised ring buffer implementation does not ship with LEAF, however LEAF exposes customisation points for a bespoke thread local storage implementation which makes implementing one very straightforward.

-[^2]: `std::error_code` construction touches a magic static, and therefore Outcome when combined with `std::error_code` also sees a codegen pessimisation.
+[^3]: `std::error_code` construction touches a magic static or calls an extern function, and therefore Outcome when combined with `std::error_code` also sees a codegen pessimisation.
 Experimental Outcome's `error` fixes this historical oversight.